Qumulo/docs/administrator-guide/monitoring-and-metrics/enabling-cloud-based-monitoring-remote-support.md

 sidebar: administrator_guide_sidebar
 ---

+## How Cloud-Based Monitoring Works
-Cloud-Based monitoring lets the Qumulo Care team monitor your Qumulo cluster proactively.
+Cloud-Based Monitoring lets the Qumulo Care team monitor your Qumulo cluster proactively.
 Enabling Cloud-Based Monitoring lets your cluster send the following detailed diagnostic data to Qumulo through an encrypted connection.

-{% include important.html content="Cloud-Based Monitoring _doesn't_ collect file names, path names, client IP addresses, or account credentials." %}

 * Cluster name

 * Number of nodes in cluster

-* Hardware and software issues
+* Hardware and software incidents

+  * Drives

+    * CRC errors

+    * S.M.A.R.T. status alerts

+    * Capacity triggers

+  * Nodes

+    * PSU failure

-* Configuration data
+    * Fan failure

-  * Users
+    * Recused node

-  * Groups
+    * Offline node

-  * SMB shares
+    * Unreachable cluster

-  * NFS exports
+  * Qumulo Core

+    * New process core dump

+* Configuration data (such as users, groups, SMB shares, and NFS exports)

 * Logs, stack traces, and code dumps

+{% include important.html content="Cloud-Based Monitoring _doesn't_ collect file names, path names, client IP addresses, or account credentials." %}

 We use a proprietary application that aggregates diagnostic cluster data and alerts the Qumulo Care team if an issue arises.

+## How Remote Support Works
-Remote Support lets the Qumulo Care team access your Qumulo cluster solely to assist you with a software update or perform diagnostics or troubleshooting on your cluster from the command line.
+_Remote Support_ lets the Qumulo Care team access your Qumulo cluster solely to assist you with a software update or perform diagnostics or troubleshooting on your cluster from the command line.
 Qumulo uses industry-standard encryption technologies to ensure a secure connection to your cluster and you can enable or disable Remote Support at any time.

 {% include important.html content="To let the Qumulo Care team provide fast support when you need it most, we strongly recommend enabling both Cloud-Based Monitoring and Remote Support." %}

 ## Prerequisites
 Before you can use Cloud-Based monitoring and Remote Support, you must: